ASO Lifehacks

 Shift budget toward Galaxy S26 Ultra targeting — Samsung's 200K monthly unit increase to 1.5M production (maintaining 60-70% of S26 demand) signals sustained premium segment demand while mid-tier devices face cuts.

-Create engaging short-form videos (15–60 seconds) that demonstrate your app's core functionality, ensuring to highlight unique features that differentiate your app from competitors for boosted visibility on Google Play's new discovery channel.
+Create engaging short-form videos (15-60 seconds) showcasing your app's unique features and benefits, as this content significantly boosts visibility in Google Play's new discovery channel.

 Submission volumes are growing 104% year-over-year — allocate 2-3 weeks buffer time for review approvals instead of the historical 1 week, and schedule releases for early in the week to avoid weekend review queue bottlenecks.